by Texas Homesteader

-Out came our manual juicer and bada-bing, bada-boom – the orange abundance was magically transformed into orange juice, my hubbies favorite beverage.
+Out came our manual juicer and bada-bing, bada-boom – the orange abundance was magically transformed into orange juice, RancherMan’s favorite beverage.
 It only took a couple of minutes to juice all of those oranges.

-I poured the juice in plastic peanut butter jars which I like better for short-term freezer storage.
+I poured the juice into plastic peanut butter jars which I like better than glass for short-term freezer storage.
 I popped the jars into the freezer so we can enjoy fresh-squeezed orange juice at a later date.
 No waste!

 What are some ways your family saves money on groceries?